Department of Public Health

 Course Sequence Guides for B.S.
 Degree in Public Health

 These course sequence guides are designed to assist students in completing the requirements for their UTSA undergraduate Public Health degree.
-These are merely guides and students must satisfy other requirements of this catalog and meet with their academic advisor for individualized degree plans.
+These are merely guides, and students must satisfy other requirements of this catalog and meet with their academic advisor for individualized degree plans.
 Progress within these guides depends upon such factors as course availability, individual student academic preparation, student time management, work obligations, and individual financial considerations.
 Students may choose to take courses during Summer terms to reduce course loads during long semesters.

 Plan of Study Grid